jorgegv/rage1/doc/BANKING-DESIGN.md

   we can access all the internal game data assets from the main code by using this structure and its internal pointers.
 It is also linked as standalone binary files with no CRT.

   Example commands:

 ~~~
 zcc +zx -compiler=sdcc -clib=sdcc_iy dataset1.c -o dataset1.bin --no-crt
 ~~~

-- DATASETs are compressed after being compiled, and inserted as binary data (a named byte array) in a BANKED DATA SOURCE FILE.

-- BANKED DATA SOURCE FILEs are ASM files with an ORG directive to 0xC000, a public reference to the binary data and a BINARY directive to include the compiled DATASET binary file data.
+- DATASETs are compressed with ZX0 after being compiled.
+Compressed datasets are then laid out in BANKs, and their coordinates (dataset number, bank number, offset inside bank, size) are saved, so that several datasets can be included in the same bank.

-- The DATASET REFERENCE TABLE (DRT) must be generated and included in main (non-banked) memory.
-This table contains triplets of (dataset, memory bank, source address), which are used to decompress the dataset into the final 0x5B00 runtime address.
-THe source address is the public reference in the banked data source file, so that several datasets can be included in the same bank.
+- The DATASET MAP TABLE (DMT) must be generated and included in main (non-banked) memory.
+This table contains tuples of (dataset, memory bank, address offset, size), which are used to decompress the dataset into the final 0x5B00 runtime address.

-- The data in the DRT is used at runtime to select the proper DATASET and switch to the neded memory bank when starting the game, switching screens, ending game, etc.
+- The data in the DMT is used at runtime to select the proper DATASET and switch to the neded memory bank when starting the game, switching screens, ending game, etc.